nasa-gibs/onearth/doc/archive.md

 MRF files can be generated using GDAL with the MRF driver.
 A simple way to generate bulk MRF imagery is by using the mrfgen tool.

 For more information on generating MRF files, see the documentation for [mrfgen](../src/mrfgen/README.md).

+Vecto based datasets, including vector tiles, can be generated using [vectorgen](../src/vectorgen/README.md).